lcaroselli/portfolios/students/1705-front/laura-caroselli/laura-caroselli-FE-m1.markdown

 * [Evaluation Score] (https://github.com/turingschool/front-end-submissions-public/blob/master/1705/mod-1/2DoBox/laura-jason.md)

 (feedback)
+"Laura, I had a great time working with you on the 2DoBox project.
+I feel like given the other stresses of the week we were able to develop a plan and accomplish everything on time and with ease.
+I really enjoyed getting to work independent of each other giving me more experience with pull requests.
+Thank you for being so detailed in your work.
+I learned a great deal watching you restructure the Script syntax and your updates to the HTML with WAI-ARIA were the most detailed that I have seen.
+I personally am a fan of getting constructive feed back on things that I could work on.
+I would love to give you some, however I have none to give you based on this experience.
+Thank you for making the final project of Mod1 enjoyable.
+Very well done."

 ## D: Professional Skills
 I genuinely appreciate Turing's emphasis on developing professional skills that will suit us well in the workplace and beyond after graduation.